 Seeking the advice of construction professionals or engineers is always definitive.

 According to research, home’s with square, octagonal or hexagonal floor plans, that have a multiple-panel roof

-with four or more panels, will have the lowest wind loads.
-If possible, when having your home built, try to adhere
+If possible, when having your home built, try to adhere to this configuration.

 A reinforced concrete and steel building, will always be first choice in storm resistant buildings.
 So saying, well constructed timber/ steel/ and concrete combinations work very well, according to the types of lumber, siding reinforcement and overall storm resistant engineering used.
 A steel roof is recommended for a long term solution which is both attractive and durable.

 Basic rules still apply; roof shape, foundation anchors, storm energy transmission and grounding, corner and ridge pole reinforcement.

 A roof that has multiple slopes, such as a hip roof, with four slopes, will perform much better under wind forces than a gable roof, which only has two slopes.
 While gable roofs are more common because they are more affordable, hip roofs with regard to wind and hurricane resistance, are a better option.